keithamus/rollup-plugin-brotli/README.md

-# rollup-plugin-gzip
+# rollup-plugin-brotli

-Creates a compressed `.gz` artifact for your Rollup bundle.
+Creates a compressed `.br` artifact for your Rollup bundle.

+All credit goes to [@kryops](https://github.com/kryops) with https://github.com/kryops/rollup-plugin-gzip.
+This just changes `zlib` to `brotli` and adds the additional (`iltorb`) dependency.

 ## Installation

 ```
-npm install --save-dev rollup-plugin-gzip
+npm install --save-dev rollup-plugin-brotli
 ```